hedrickbt/SerialInterface/doc/DataFormat.md

 - If receive the {END} byte too early, discard the data.
 - Whenever we receive the escape byte, the next byte will be inverted (NOT'd).
 - Discard any messages with invalid checksum
+- If payload size is 0, skip reading payload and move to the checksum.
+This allows for a command with no payload.
+- If payload length is > payload_max_length, discard the current message.

 ## example
 *Coded message*